poetaman/arttime/README.md

   - Interactively switch time zones.
   - A configurable text-based progress bar shows what percentage of the timer is complete/pending.
 Example: >>>>------ (--style 0) ■■■■□□□□□□ (--style 1)
 - Native desktop notifications for timer, notification identifies the instance of arttime it came from
-- Scriptable: Want to script/control arttime programmatically or even remotely?
-You can feed/pipe keystrokes from a string, file or another program (coded in any language of your choice), making it the most Unix-friendly interactive application in it's category.
-More details in [arttime wiki: scriptable](https://github.com/poetaman/arttime/wiki#scriptable).
 - Provide users with 1 line of text under art to share their mind, display their activism
 - Support animated text art: flip-flop between two related ascii arts every second
 - Support 24-bit RGB text art produced from jpeg, etc stickers/images/photographs